dogoncouch/siemstress/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -c CONFIG             set the config file
-  --clear               delete the SQL table for selected section --force               really delete the table --importrules FILE    set a JSON file to import rules --exportrules FILE    set a JSON file to export rules
+  --clear               delete the selected SQL table --force               really delete the table --importrules FILE    set a JSON file to import rules --exportrules FILE    set a JSON file to export rules